-Registration to attend this conference is free, but must be confirmed using the Conference booking form by midday on Friday 16th February 2018.
+Registration to attend this conference is free, but must be confirmed using the Conference booking form by midday on Friday 16th November 2018.

-Confirmed speakers include:
+Confirmed speakers currently include:

 Bed and breakfast accommodation in the Oxford colleges can be found here.